National Chocolate Chip Day (May 15)

 Best Recipes for the Holiday

-Air fryer chocolate chip cookies – Bakes in just a few minutes with minimal cleanup, ideal for quick cravings.
+Air fryer chocolate chip cookies – ready in a few minutes with almost no cleanup.
+Good for when the craving hits and patience is limited.

-Chocolate chip dip with cream cheese – A crowd-pleasing party dip, perfect with pretzels or graham crackers.
+Chocolate chip dip with cream cheese – serve it with pretzels or graham crackers.
+One of those recipes that disappears faster than expected.

-Mini chocolate chip cheesecakes – Bite-sized desserts with creamy filling and chocolate in every layer.
+Mini chocolate chip cheesecakes – bite sized, easy to share, chocolate in every layer.

 Links to Resources

-Counting Chocolate Chips Cookie Printable: A hands-on math activity where kids count chocolate chips on illustrated cookies.
-Ideal for preschoolers to practice counting and fine motor skills.
+Counting Chocolate Chips Cookie Printable – a math activity for preschoolers using illustrated cookies.
+Good for counting practice and fine motor skills.

 Related Holidays